manetu/temporal-clojure-sdk/doc/workflows.md

 ##### Good example

-The proper method is to ensure that a Temporal native operation starts the chain
+The proper method is to ensure that a Temporal native operation starts the chain.

 ```clojure
 ...